IjzerenHein/famous-flex/README.md

 ## Layout function

-A layout is represented as a `Function` with the following parameters:
+A layout is either represented as a [layout literal](#layout literals) or a `Function` with the following parameters:

 ```javascript
 /**